GaryJC/GarminWatchApp/src/redback-frontend/README.md

 1. Provide an initial design of the layout
 2. Connect and retrieve data from the backend
-3. User can choose to connect the Garmin watch to the dashboard through Garmin Connect. (complete the first element of the user story)
+3. User can choose to connect the Garmin watch to the dashboard through Garmin Connect.

 ## Package introduction